DDBC23/RPSLS-Game/README.md

 ## Testing

-This site has been tested on a large screen desktop device, laptop and mobile device with no evident errors appearing for visual or functional purposes.
+This site has an adaptive layout based on screen sizes down to a minimum of 320px wide and has been tested on a large screen desktop device, laptop and mobile device with no evident errors appearing for visual or functional purposes.

 This site features multiple header buttons and a drop down menu that will change appearance when hovered or focused and either show or hide pop up windows based on the user's interaction.
 These have all been found to be fully functional at all tested screen sizes without any evident errors.